 It’s no surprise where part of the idea for a Myst book with a screen inside it likely came from.
 To quote Rand Miller (Cyan’s CEO and Atrus actor) from the Kickstarter Live AMA, “we’re doing a book with a real linking panel because we’ve wanted one ever since RIUM+ did his”.
 There’s nothing much I can add to that quote, really. 😛 I plan to do a full teardown & comparison of Cyan’s one once mine arrives (or maybe even before it arrives just based on the published specs), but that’s for a future blog post.
 For what it’s worth though, based what specs I’ve seen their implementation carries my personal tick of approval – it looks like it will do a fantastic job and make a beautiful product for a reasonable price.

 But that’s not what this post is about.
 This one’s about music.
 It’s been over a decade since I last played the piano so I’m a little bit rusty, but I’ve dusted off the old skills for a very special purpose.

 In honour of the Myst 25th Anniversary Kickstarter, I decided to transcribe & play a piano rendition of Cyan’s logo music!

-A couple notes on these (pun intended) – both the chord complexity and their representations are sitting in the middle between being perfect and being easy to play.
-By this I mean that I’m skipping a few notes from the chords as I wanted it to be reasonably easily playable on a piano, and the timing in the sheet music isn’t 100% spot on because doing that was far more complicated to describe & decypher than I thought was worth it.
+A couple notes on these (pun intended) – both the chord complexity and their representations are sitting in the middle between being perfect representations and being easy to play.
+By this I mean that I’m skipping a few notes from the chords as I wanted it to be reasonably easily playable on an actual piano, and the timing in the sheet music isn’t 100% spot-on because doing that was far more complicated to describe & decipher than I thought was worth it.
 Feel free to adapt this to a different instrument, add or remove notes for your own personal style, or fiddle with the timing in the midi file if you’re only intending digital playback.

 Play on! 🙂